mdmfernandes/smoc-extras/README.md

 ## About SMOC

 SMOC is a stochastic circuit optimizer based on the NSGA-II genetic algorithm (GA) for Cadence Virtuoso, written in Python.
-This project is in development and it's current in a private repository.
-If you have the required permissions, you can access the SMOC repository [here](https://github.com/mdmfernandes/smoc).
-If you want to participate in the project, please contact the [author](#author).
+You can access the SMOC repository [here](https://github.com/mdmfernandes/smoc).
+Please feel free to participate in the project.

 ## Author